-As a measure of financial input into the system we use the LTC expenditure (health) per capita in US$ of purchasing power parities (expenditure).
-It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADL)” like bathing, dressing or eating).
-We would have liked to include LTC expenditure (social) as well, which includes “instrumental activities of daily living (IADL) giving the LTC system expenditure a broader scope (Halásková et al., 2017).
-Unfortunately, data availability was extremely limited in this dimension.
-Institutional supply of services was furthermore measured by the number of LTC beds per 1000 population aged 65 or older (beds) while the actual supply of spots in these facilities was reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (recipients).
+As a measure of financial input into the system we use LTC (health) expenditure per capita in US$ of purchasing power parities (expenditure).
+It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADL)” like bathing, dressing or eating.
+We would also have included LTC (social) expenditure covering “instrumental activities of daily living (IADL) to give LTC system expenditure a broader scope (Halásková et al., 2017), but data were extremely limited in this dimension.
+Institutional supply of services is measured by the number of LTC beds per 1,000 population aged 65 and older (beds) while the actual supply of spots in these facilities is reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (recipients).

-To mirror the public-private-mix of LTC systems we use two indicators.
-First, the share of private (voluntary and out-of-pocket) expenditure in the total expenditure (private expenditure) as a measure of public and private involvement in payments for care.
-Second, we adopted the availability of cash benefits (cash benefit) as an approximation for formal and informal care provision.
+To capture the public-private-mix of LTC systems we use two indicators.
+First, private (voluntary and out-of-pocket) expenditure as a percentage of total expenditure (private expenditure) to measure public and private involvement in payments for care.
+Second, we include the availability of cash benefits (cash benefit) as an approximation of formal and informal care provision.
 Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).
-In our setting, the cashe benefit indicators may take values of 0, describing a system where only in-kind-benefits are available.
-If the use of cash benefits were bound to specific services and aids, the indicator was coded 1, while unbound benefits, where the use of the benefit was at the beneficiary’s own discretion, were coded with a 2.
+In our setting, the cash benefit indicators may take the value 0, describing a system where only in-kind-benefits are available.
+If the use of cash benefits is bound to specific services and aids, the indicator is coded 1, while unbound benefits, where the use of the benefit is at the beneficiary’s own discretion, are coded 2.

-Access to LTC systems is reflected by three choice indicators and one means-testing indicator.
+To capture access to LTC systems we use three choice indicators and one means-testing indicator.
 Limitations in choice are defined as restrictions in the kind of benefit or provider that can be chosen and can relate to regional restriction or to insurance or benefit plans.
-The indicators are choice of homes-care provider (choice homecare), choice of institutional care provider (choice institutional care) and choice between cash and in-kind benefits (choice cash).
-We constructed a cumulative index from these three choice indicators, since cluster analysis profits from a small number of variables, since multicollinearity might weight individual variables too strong biasing the derivation of meaningful clusters (Milligan and Cooper, 1987).
+The indicators are choice of homes-care provider (choice homecare), choice of institutional care provider (choice institutional care), and choice between cash and in-kind benefits (choice cash).
+We constructed a cumulative index from these three choice indicators since cluster analysis improves when a small number of variables is included while multicollinearity might weight individual variables too strong biasing the derivation of meaningful clusters (Milligan and Cooper, 1987).
 Moreover, this prevents findings from being biased by a strong overweighting of choice within the cluster analysis.
-This index (choice index) may take values between 0-4, where 0 means absolute freedom of choice, while 4 reflects strong restrictions.
-Furthermore, we used means-testing for any benefit (means-testing), which includes cash benefits, in-kind benefits, and other care related benefits.
+This index (choice index) may take values between 0-4, with 0 representing absolute freedom of choice and 4 strong restrictions.
+Furthermore, we use means-testing for any benefit (means-testing) that includes cash benefits, in-kind benefits, and other care related benefits.
 If a country system applies no means-testing in LTC systems at all, it was coded 0 and 1 if means-testing takes place.

-Finally, within the performance dimension, we use indicators that are not exclusively but to a large part determined by the quality of LTC services.
-We integrate life expectancy of people aged 65 or older (life expectancy) and the percentage of the population who are 65 or older and perceive their health as good or very good (self-rated health).
+For the performance dimension, we use data that indicate the quality of LTC services.
+We include life expectancy of people aged 65 or older (life expectancy) and the percentage of the population who are 65 years and older and perceive their health as good or very good (self-rated health).

+--- TABLE 1 ABOUT HERE ---

 Data